 CDC 'Point in Time' position

-Change Data Capture (CDC) is a system designed to monitor source database logs and capture modifications to the source data with precision.
-The CDC Point in Time Position feature enables you to understand better the operational details of the River's streaming process.
-This feature also provides crucial assistance for data recovery and synchronization by enabling you to locate and retrieve data from a specific point in time using the precise data stored in the CDC log position.
+Change Data Capture (CDC) is a system that monitors source database logs and captures modifications to the source data with precision.
+The CDC Point in Time Position feature enables you to understand better the operational details of the Data Flow's streaming process.
+This feature also provides crucial assistance for data recovery and synchronization by enabling you to locate and retrieve data from a specific point in time using the precise data that Data Integration stores in the CDC log position.

 Prerequisites